 Football Betting Controversies

 As we said earlier on, there have been several footballers caught in connection to betting on football, not to mention many stories of footballers being addicted to gambling, even if it was not in contravention of FA regulations.
 One relatively recent story is of particular interest as it highlights something of an issue with regards to the use of insider information.

 In 2020 Kieran Trippier was found guilty of breaking betting regulations.
 He was fined £70,000, made to pay costs and banned from football for 10 weeks after he was found to have passed information to friends before his transfer to Atletico Madrid.

-The FA accepted that the former Spurs man did not profit personally and that telling friends about a move, especially one to another country, was entirely normal.
+The FA accepted that the former Spurs man did not benefit personally and that telling friends about a move, especially one to another country, was entirely normal.
 They also accepted they were unable to prove that the information had been passed for his friends to make bets.
 However, six friends in three WhatsApp groups made sizeable bets on his move to Spain, with one asking “Shall I lump on you going there?” and the England full-back responding first with emojis and “Can do mate” and then “Yeah mate” as a response to the question “100% Tripps?”.